Ian Anderson: Later career

 Anderson already wished to start a solo career in 1980, when Jethro Tull was going to take a break after John Glascock's death.
-He wrote the album A as a solo record, but had JT's Martin Barre participation, and Dave Pegg on bass.
+He wrote the album A as a solo record, but had Jethro Tull's Martin Barre participating, and Dave Pegg on bass.
 Record company pressure forced the record to be released under the Jethro Tull name.
 His first official solo album was Walk into Light, in 1983, in which Peter-John Vettese played an important role in the electronic direction of the music.

-In the 1990s he began working with simple bamboo flutes.
-He uses techniques such as over-blowing and hole-shading to produce note-slurring and other expressive techniques on this otherwise simple instrument.
+In the 1990s, he began working with simple bamboo flutes.
+He uses techniques such as over-blowing and hole-shading to produce note-slurring and other expressive techniques.
 Anderson said that around this time his daughter began taking flute lessons and noticed his fingering was incorrect, prompting him to relearn his extensive catalog with the right fingering.
 In 1995, Anderson released his second solo album, Divinities: Twelve Dances with God, an instrumental work composed of twelve flute-heavy pieces pursuing varied themes with an underlying motif.
 The album was recorded with Jethro Tull keyboard player Andrew Giddings and orchestral musicians.
 Anderson released two further song-based solo albums, The Secret Language of Birds in 2000 and Rupi's Dance in 2003.
 In 2003, Anderson recorded a composition called "Griminelli's Lament", in honour of his friend, the Italian flutist Andrea Griminelli.

-In 2011, with the end of Jethro Tull touring, and the question of his friend Derek Shulman (whatever happened to Gerald Bostock?), Anderson begun to produce a sequel to Thick as a Brick (1972), titled Thick as a Brick 2 or TAAB2, was released on 3 April 2012.
+In 2011, with the end of Jethro Tull touring, and a question asked by his friend Derek Shulman, "What ever happened to Gerald Bostock?", Anderson began to produce a sequel to Thick as a Brick (1972), titled Thick as a Brick 2 or TAAB2, released on 3 April 2012.
 It is billed as being performed by Jethro Tull's Ian Anderson instead of being a Jethro Tull album proper.
-Anderson toured performing both albums in their entirety.
+Anderson toured, performing both albums in their entirety.
 A trailer for TAAB2 was posted on YouTube.